Definition: These sounds come from the lungs when you breathe, inhale and exhale.

 These sounds can be heard using a stethoscope or simply when breathing.
 Respiratory sounds may be normal or abnormal.

-Although many newer imaging techniques have been developed for the evaluation of pulmonary pathologies, chest auscultation remains an invaluable clinical tool and is still probably the most common method of evaluating the lungs.
+Although many newer imaging techniques have been developed to evaluate pulmonary pathologies, chest auscultation remains an invaluable clinical tool.
+It is still probably the most common method of evaluating the lungs.

 The evaluation of lung sounds is a routine part of a clinical examination.

-Respiratory sounds can be classified into 2 broad categories: normal breathing sounds and adventitious (or abnormal) sounds.
+Respiratory sounds can be classified into two broad categories: normal breathing sounds and adventitious (or abnormal) sounds.